AdarshMishra-IITD/Data-Science-Projects/README.md

-# Objective: Predict 12 months of data of Accedental death in USA using Time Series Analysis
+# Objective: Predicting 12 months of data of Accedental death in USA using Time Series Analysis

 The dataset is provided with 2 columns:
 Month, Accidental deaths in USA